Generic selectors

 Danish Clothing The Skjorte 6.3.2024 1

-In rural areas, the Skjorte may be everyday wear or reserved for festivals, while in urban settings, it’s often worn for special occasions like weddings.
-It’s commonly paired with other traditional items such as vests, aprons, skirts, or trousers for women, and trousers and jackets for men.
+In rural communities, the Skjorte could be worn daily or saved for festivals, while in urban areas it was more commonly reserved for special occasions such as weddings.
+It’s typically paired with other traditional pieces—vests, aprons, skirts, or trousers for women, and trousers and jackets for men—completing the classic Danish folk costume.

 The Læderbukser